HLOverflow/school_stuffs/InterestingScripts/Linux/IPS/README.md

     Using `tag.upper() in line.upper()` allow case insensitivity of tags.

     ![proof](proof.png)
+This screenshot shows that the attacker (192.168.64.128) tried to port scan target (192.168.64.130) with a default nmap command.
+The IPS script successfully banned the ip.
+When the attacker tries to port scan the target again, all ports are filtered(no response).

 ---
 An earlier strategy that I had was to set up various fake services.
 These fake services will be labeled as open by nmap, tricking a curious hacker to visit them.
 Note: When crafting a good nmap command, the hacker may be able to bypass our "Possible Port Scan" rule.